linode/docs/docs/guides/platform/dedicated-cpu/when-to-upgrade-to-a-dedicated-cpu/index.md

 Additionally, you may ask yourself some of the following questions:
 - Is my server performance critical to the success of my business, app, or other use case?
 - Will visitors to my server leave if performance degrades?
-- How willing am I to deal with the uncertainty of my neighbors on the host server?
+- Is my workload unable to accept the uncertainty of my neighbors on the host server?

 If you answered yes to any of the above, you should start with, or move to, a Dedicated CPU instance.